 SSRIs and SNRIs do something for hwa-byeong — they take the edge off the mood collapse — but they do not reliably touch the chest mass, the heat sensation, or the sense of unfairness.
 Patients who are dutifully compliant with antidepressants often return saying, “I am calmer, but the lump is still there.”
 The medication blunts the affect but does not move the trapped energy.

 This is consistent with the KTM model.
 SSRIs adjust serotonin reuptake; hwa-byeong is, in KTM terms, a problem of liver qi failing to circulate and of fire that has not been dispersed.
 The two interventions are not addressing the same pathology.
-Combining antidepressants with Korean medicinal herb formulas that move liver qi and clear chest fire — formulas in the Xiao-Yao-San and Dan-Zhi-Xiao-Yao-San families, adapted by KTM physicians to the patient’s constitution — produces better outcomes in my clinical experience than either approach alone.
+Combining antidepressants with Korean medicinal herb formulas that move liver qi and clear chest fire — formulas in the Soyosan (소요산 逍遙散) and Danchi-soyosan (단치소요산 丹梔逍遙散) families, adapted by KTM physicians to the patient’s constitution — produces better outcomes in my clinical experience than either approach alone.
+None of this means a patient should stop a prescribed antidepressant on their own; the better path is to add the constitutional treatment and let the prescribing clinician adjust medication over time.

-Acupuncture adds a second mechanism.
-Feasibility randomized controlled trials of acupuncture for the psychosomatic symptoms of hwa-byeong have been published, suggesting clinical benefit and supporting further investigation.
-Constitutional acupuncture, applied according to the patient’s ECM type, addresses the fire pattern directly rather than treating the symptoms one by one.
+Constitutional acupuncture adds a second mechanism.
+Applied according to the patient’s ECM type, it addresses the fire pattern directly rather than treating the symptoms one by one.

 The social prescription that medicine cannot give